Phase 2 - In-Aircraft PPL Flight Training

-Also note that there are no minimum educational requirements to earn a FAA PPL.
-However, educational requirements are typically imposed by the airlines and corporate charter companies.
+Also, note that there are no minimum educational requirements to earn an FAA PPL.
+However, educational requirements are typically imposed by airlines and corporate charter companies.

 In order to pass the FAA PPL Class-3 Medical Exam, here’s the official requirement as per the Code of Federal Regulations §67.303: